 “Where is my prince charming?”.
-A question that even at the tender age I pondered after watching Beauty and the Beast.
+A question that even at the tender age I pondered after watching Snow White and the Seven Dwarfs.
 I am a beautiful black girl and I wanted a Prince.
 I wanted to be rescued because I was also a black girl in poverty.
 Am I a Princess if I am poor?
 Am I a Princess if I am Black?
 Am I Princess if I am a black without a daddy in the home?
 Where is the King of the castle to protect me from the jokers?

 Poor black girls without active fathers are want to feel like Princesses, but are told they are not worthy.
 We are told that we are not Princesses because we are black and dark.
 I was told this by three white girls in day care.
 “Black girls aren’t Princesses”.
 That’s what they told me.
 I am told this because I am Poor.
 Poor girls are handmaidens and slaves.
 They work in the Kingdoms, they don’t own any land or homes.
 We work to get what we need.
 Black girls learn this at a young age.
 NO ONE ONE IS COMING TO SAVE YOU BUT JESUS.
 This is what we are taught.
 But did Jesus save black girls in the Bible?
 Is he Prince Charming?
 When is he coming?
 Does God care about black girls?
 Is this why we have to be magic?